Campaigning for the sensitive & appropriate development of St. Christopher’s

 The St Christopher’s School site has been awarded ‘Asset of Community Value’ (ACV) status by Bristol City Council.

-The importance of the ACV status also has to be taken into consideration with any future planning application.
-It is what is called in the planning process a ‘material consideration’.
+So the importance of the ACV status will be taken into consideration with any future planning application.
+It is what is called a ‘material consideration’.
 Bristol City Council has confirmed to SCAN that this means the status will be relevant if and when an application to develop the site is submitted.

 Need more information or help?